 You need to know how to chain, slip stitch and how to make a half double crochet.
 The rest is just stitch placement and simple seaming.
 PRESTO!
 Your next favorite free crochet pattern.
 I’m not even kidding.
 If only you could see the Christmas crochet hats here ready to be wrapped!

 But first.. step into my crochet confessional.
 Because I have things to tell you.

-First up, let’s talk about the whole concept of a hat made out of crochet rib.
+First up, let’s talk about the whole concept of a hat made out of a crochet rib stitch pattern.
 There is basically two methods for crocheting ribbing: using post stitches or working in the back loop to create a knit-look ribbing.
 You’ll find other crochet rib hats out there but I’m hoping this might be your new favorite!